Neeiyo/Tic_Tac_Toe_THP/README.md

 Some actually do live, and get paid, to do so.
 I don't see why i couldn't straight up scam boomers myself.

-Anyway, if this shit works, I hope you'll enjoy the 5 seconds you enjoy playing it.
+Anyway, if this shit works, I hope you'll enjoy the 5 seconds you spend playing with it, before turning back to playing with yourself.
 Do keep in your narrow little mind that it took me (& of course my very much more talented friends) litteral HOURS to get there.

 Best regards,